Tips & Best Practices

 Use "Generate ideas about [topic]" regularly

-When you have a specific campaign, product launch, or trending topic you want to cover, do not wait for GRIDD to randomly surface relevant ideas.
+When you have a specific campaign, product launch, or trending topic you want to cover, do not wait for GRID to randomly surface relevant ideas.
 Ask directly.
 The topic research feature does live web research and generates ideas grounded in what is actually happening in that space right now.

 Screenshot competitor posts for the Creative Director